yvesgurcan/adventure/senior.md

 He pauses for a second.

 "I believe that this title is a good way to express to people in this field that I know a thing or two about web development."
-He winks and then look at you for a reaction.
-Then, he resumes awkwardly: "Sorry, I guess it's kind of harder to express emojis in person.
+He winks awkwardly and then look at you expecting a reaction.

+He resumes after blushing a little bit: "Sorry, I guess it's kind of harder to express emojis in person.
 Did you have other questions?"

 - ["Yes!"](job.md)
 - [Leave](leave.md)